 Discover the richness in a single work of art with Museum educator Brigid Globensky.
 Each of the four sessions is spent in the Museum’s galleries experiencing a painting that was created as a testament to revolution in art and society during the nineteenth and twentieth centuries.
 Similar to a book discussion, these facilitated dialogues encourage the group to share close observations and reflections so that attendees gain confidence discussing works of art.

 Helena Ehlke, Artist/Instructor

-Learn secrets painters used prior to the 20th century to create masterpieces of optical 3-dimensional sculptural form and spatial depth.
-Through hands-on exercises, demos, lectures and gallery visits, this class focuses on studying Indirect Painting in layers.
-Your visual understanding of 20th and 21st century painters will also be enhanced as you study distinctly different processes of earlier painters starting with the earliest oil painters in art history!
-This class is open to beginning oil painters, non-painting art appreciators and advanced professional painters.
+Learn techniques painters used prior to the twentieth century to create masterpieces with optical 3-dimensional sculptural form and spatial depth.
+Through hands-on exercises, demos, lectures, and gallery visits, this class focuses on studying indirect painting in layers.
+Your visual understanding of twentieth- and twenty-first-century painters will also be enhanced as you study distinctly different processes of earlier painters, starting with the earliest oil painters in art history!
+This class is open to beginning oil painters, non-painting art appreciators, and advanced professional painters.
 Learning is intense but fun!
 Contact instructor Helena Ehlke at 414-224-3832 for additional information.

 Schedule: Wednesdays, 1–4 PM

-Meet in Quadracci Suite near Windhover Hall (Please arrive 10 minutes before 1:00 PM).
-Classes are sequential; must attend all 5 classes.
+Meet in the Quadracci Suite near Windhover Hall (please arrive 10 minutes before 1 p.m.).
+Classes are sequential; students must attend all 5 classes.